 A-Team Group usually gets a good panel together, full of opinions from across the sphere of a debate, and this was no different.

-Sophia Bantanidis’s views reflected the need of a massive financial organisation to have RegTechs think big – how can my solution be deployed at an enterprise level to solve multiple problems around regulatory requirements and risk management for thousands of people, in hundreds of different countries? – and the counterpoint RegTech adoption view from Kayvan Alikhani was that banks should think in terms of specific problems they have right now that must be solved, even on a small scale.
+Sophia Bantanidis’s views reflected the need of a massive financial organisation to have regtech companies think big – how can my solution be deployed at an enterprise level to solve multiple problems around regulatory requirements and risk management for thousands of people, in hundreds of different countries? – and the counterpoint RegTech adoption view from Kayvan Alikhani was that banks should think in terms of specific problems they have right now that must be solved, even on a small scale.

 Fundamentally, the most important thing emerging was that both sides – all sides, including investors – have a strong desire to make it work and improve their regulatory processes with the help of RegTech.

 Innovation centres at banks are a superb way of getting a foot-in-the-door, and as Ms. Bantanidis said – they can act as a sponsor throughout the organization, a champion for the firm to gain a foothold and start to grow.

-This willingness to support innovative tech firms flourishing in organisations is something the independent commentator Chris Skinner expanded upon in a session last year held by the FS Club on digitisation (and the focus of his most recent book); he asserted that much of the evolution necessary to fully benefit from the opportunities that RegTech promises in mitigating against financial crime and improving the financial services industry requires a change in mindset within banking and finance, to become data-and-digital-first – and not simply parrot those statements without changing the underlying structure of banking.
+This willingness to support innovative tech firms flourishing in organisations is something the independent commentator Chris Skinner expanded upon in a session last year held by the FS Club on digitisation (and the focus of his most recent book); he asserted that much of the evolution necessary to fully benefit from the opportunities that RegTech promises in mitigating against financial crime and improving the financial services industry requires a change in mindset within banking and finance, to become data-and-digital-first – and not simply parrot those statements without changing the underlying structure of banking and financial regulations.